-- a.
-Model number the model number is an ADC number which describes the size of the dryer and the type of heat (gas or steam). - b.
-Serial number the serial number allows ADC to gather information on your particular dryer. - c.
-Manufacturing code number the manufacturing code number is a number issued by ADC which describes all possible options on your particular model. - d.
-Type of heat Describes the type of heat: gas (natural or L.P.), electric, or steam. - e.
-Heat input (for gas dryers) describes the heat input in British Thermal Units. - f.
-Electric service describes the electric service for your particular model. - g.
-Gas manifold pressure describes the manifold pressure, as taken at the gas valve. (see "Using a Manometer")
+- A. Model number The model number is an ADC number which describes the size of the dryer and the type of heat (gas or steam). - B. Serial number The serial number allows ADC to gather information on your particular dryer. - C. Manufacturing code number- The manufacturing code number is a number issued by ADC which describes all possible options on your particular model. - D. Type of heat-Describes the type of heat; gas (natural or L.P.), steam or electric. - E. Heat input- (For gas dryers) describes the heat input in British Thermal Units. - F. Electric service-Describes the electric service for your particular models. - G. Gas manifold pressure- Describe the manifold pressure as taken at the gas valve pressure tap (see "Using a Manometer").